The Roles of the Mentor in Intercultural and Sporting Contexts

 |---|---|

-| Guide | Helps mentee understand unfamiliar systems (social norms, education, sports clubs). |
+| Guide | Helps mentee understand unfamiliar systems, such as social norms, education, and sports clubs. |

-| Supporter | Listens, encourages, and celebrates progress — without trying to “fix.” |
+| Supporter | Listens, encourages, and celebrates progress — without trying to “fix”. |

 | Role Model | Embodies values like respect, inclusion, and curiosity. |